QuorumDMS/ftp-srv/README.md

 Occurs when an error arises in the client connection.

-`connection` [client class object](src/connection.js) `context` string of where the error occured
+`connection` [client class object](src/connection.js) `context` string of where the error occurred
 `error` error object

 ### `RETR`